mendersoftware/mender-docs/03.Artifacts/03.Provisioning-a-new-device/docs.md

 for a clarification of what is meant by block device in this context.

-## Write the storage image to the SD card
+## Write the disk image to the SD card

 !!
 Be careful!
 If you point to the wrong `<DEVICE>` when executing the command below, you risk overwriting your workstation's local or connected storage devices.